 9. Some off-property hotels have themed rooms or really cool amenities.

 One of the reasons I love staying in Disney-owned hotels is the amazing theming that Disney offers.
 Some off-property hotels make a valiant effort at doing the same, even if it isn’t always executed with Disney perfection.
 I guarantee your kids can’t tell the difference.
-The Fairfield Inn Anaheim resort, for example, has themed rooms that my kids loved.
-The brand new Courtyard next door has a water park built into the hotel.
-And the Howard Johnson’s pirate pool is always a kid favorite.
+Anaheim Fairfield Inn by Marriott, for example, has themed rooms that my kids loved.
+The brand new Courtyard by Marriott Anaheim Theme Park Entrance, next door has a water park built into the hotel.
+And Howard Johnson Anaheim Hotel and Water Playground’s pirate pool is always a kid favorite.
 There’s no need to sacrifice whimsy just because you can’t stay on-property.

 10. You can still dine at the character meals in the Disney-owned hotels.

 Even if you aren’t staying in the Disney hotels, you can still take advantage of some of their amenities – the most important of which is Disneyland character dining.
 There’s a character meal in each of the three hotels: Goofy’s Kitchen for breakfast and dinner in the Disneyland Hotel, Chip and Dale’s Critter Breakfast in the Grand Californian, and the Surf’s Up Breakfast with Mickey and Friends in Paradise Pier’s PCH Grill.
 I recommend making a reservation in advance of your trip.
 Just look on the Disneyland website or call directly.
 The reservation window opens 60 days in advance.

 Planning a trip to the original Mouse House?
 Traveling Mom recommends Get Away Today for discounted Disney tickets and vacation packages.
 Even better, save $10 on a two or more night trip with code TravelingMom– just for Traveling Mom Readers!